 These two different sets of beliefs lead to radically different thoughts, relationship patterns, and ways of living in one’s body.

 Addressing magical thinking.
 According to Ogden, we often rely on developmental beliefs in circumstances that result in “infantile logic.”
 We’re thinking like the child we were rather than assessing our current situation from an adult frame of reference.
 We all do this periodically.
 Humans regress.
 Perhaps it’s our nature.
-Yet when it comes to recovering from traumas like sexual abuse, magical thinking can potentially be dangerous.
+Yet when it comes to recovering from sexual trauma, magical thinking can potentially be dangerous.
 For example, if early in life you developed the belief “I don’t have a right to say no,” and this belief is activated in response to the potential for sexual revictimization, there is less likelihood you’ll take protective actions.

 Addressing magical thinking takes commitment, time, and mindfulness.
 The cognitive schemas directing attention and organizing experience are not always easily discerned.
 You have to purposefully ask what you may be holding true about yourself and the world that no longer serves who you are becoming.
 Sometimes this is done by identifying the belief that keeps you stuck in the past, like “I don’t have the right to say no.” Other times, it’s more helpful looking for the missing piece — the belief that would support becoming the person you desire to be, such as “I always have the right to say no.” This process is supported by noticing how changing beliefs alters emotions and body states.